-Full of the comforting delights of coziness, a home from home, that you can take any place, anytime, anywhere – yes it’s a campervan and it’s why so many are wanting to choose a vanlife life!
+Full of the comforting delights of coziness, a home from home, that you can take any place, anytime, anywhere.
+Yes it’s a campervan and it’s why so many are wanting to choose a vanlife life!

-It’s nagging at you, pounding in your head, thoughts that just won’t go away, sat at your desk, feet restlessly tapping the dust filled office carpet whilst dreaming of your own little house on wheels.
+It’s nagging at you, pounding in your head, thoughts that just won’t go away.You’re sat at your desk, feet restlessly tapping the dust filled office carpet whilst dreaming of your own little house on wheels.

 It’s real and you’re really wanting to take that next step.
-A leap of faith – the grabbing of the bull by the horns, you want to do it – jump right out of that frayed, worn out office chair and leave the moaning groans of grumpiness and empty aspirations behind.
+A leap of faith – grabbing the bull by the horns.
+You want to do it – jump right out of that frayed, worn out office chair and leave the moaning groans of grumpiness and empty aspirations behind.

-Suddenly, everywhere you go you’re seeing vans, every type and concept an array of conversions, campervans and motorhomes.
-Everyone seems to have one, how didn’t you notice this phenomenon before?
+Suddenly, everywhere you go you’re seeing vans – every type and concept an array of conversions, campervans and motorhomes.
+Everyone seems to have one.
+How didn’t you notice this phenomenon before?

 They’re parked up at the supermarket, passing you by on the way to work, glaring out at you from every angle.

-Fed up of those hotels, where drunken laughter from an adjoining room bellows through the air conditioning vents, as slurred words of conversation get louder and louder as you try to sleep.
+Fed up of hotels, where drunken laughter from an adjoining room bellows through the air conditioning vents.
+Those slurred words of conversation getting louder and louder as you try to sleep.

-There’s no more emptying a tiny cabin size suitcase on the bed, hoping the wondering eye doesn’t find a suspicious looking stain, on the neatly folded bedspread!
+There’s no more emptying a tiny cabin size suitcase on the bed.
+Hoping the wondering eye doesn’t find a suspicious looking stain, on the neatly folded bedspread.

 So, what’s so special about a van though?
 It’s just a metal box on wheels isn’t it?